IET-VIT/FFCSeZ/README.md

   - [x] Add an app tutorial.

 - <strong><em> Task 5: Notes (To-Dos) and Reminders </em></strong>
+  - [ ] Create a Login UI for GoogleAuth.
+  - [ ] Shift to a backend for fetches and insertions into the database.
   - [ ] Building the UI for the to-dos activity for each class.
   - [ ] Setting up a broadcast receiver for the notifications.
+  - [ ] Grouping students having the same slots after locking their timetables.
+  - [ ] Creating UIs for easy management and assignment.
   - [ ] Code for Task 5.

 - <strong><em> Task 6: Alarms </em></strong>